Consumer Safety Alert: Internet Sales of Laser Products

 FDA is concerned about recent reports of laser products directed at aircraft—a potentially hazardous situation.
-The agency is particularly concerned about the increased availability of overpowered green laser pointers.
-Overpowered green laser pointers are those that may have been modified to emit more radiation than the manufacturer’s original product.
+The agency is particularly concerned about the increased availability of overpowered green, blue and violet laser pointers.
+Overpowered green, blue and violet laser pointers are those that may have been modified to emit more radiation than the manufacturer’s original product.

 What FDA Can Do

 FDA’s authority is over the manufacturers of laser products.
 These products must meet a federal standard for the amount of radiation they can emit and must be properly labeled.
-FDA is working to identify manufacturers of overpowered green laser pointers and other illegal laser products and will take action to prevent unsafe products from being sold in the United States.
+FDA is working to identify manufacturers of overpowered green, blue and violet laser pointers and other illegal laser products and will take action to prevent unsafe products from being sold in the United States.
 If illegal products are imported into the U.S., they may be refused entry, returned to the seller, or destroyed.

 FDA recommends that consumers be cautious when buying laser products over the internet.
 Consumers may unknowingly purchase an illegal laser product or may lose their money if the illegal product is refused entry into the U.S. or destroyed.

 - Surgical lasers may only be sold to licensed practitioners.

 - Laser components may be sold only to manufacturers unless they are also replacement parts.
 Replacement parts may be sold to any purchaser, but the part must include a statement that identifies the complete laser product in which it is intended to be installed and the manufacturer of the complete laser product so that the purchaser can obtain safe installation instructions.